wp-plugins/ajax-event-calendar/readme.txt

 * getting the wheels to stay on the wagon

 == Upgrade Notice ==
+= 0.9.8.5
+* fixes to javascript theme and plugin conflicts

 = 0.9.8.2 =
 * minor fixes to upgrade issues